Intro-to-Data-Science-Template/intro_to_data_science_reader/content/syllabus/_index.en.md

 </div>

-In contrast, standards based grading is only interested in your understanding of the material at the end of the course.
+In contrast, standards-based grading is only interested in your understanding of the material at the end of the course.
 This means that only your highest level of demonstrated proficiency is tallied.
-Functionally this means that only your best score in each proficiency is kept; all others are effectively forgotten.
+Functionally this means that only your best score in each standard is kept; all others are effectively forgotten.
 This allows you to safely engage with complicated topics early on, and have opportunities to show improvement without penalization.
-This also means if you master a concept early on, you not need to worry about it for the remainder of the course.
+This also means if you master a concept early on, you do not need to worry about it for the remainder of the course.

 <div class="columns">